carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 We have seen how to process files individually using `fromPath`.
 In Bioinformatics we often want to process files in pairs or larger groups such as read pairs in sequencing.

-Nextflow provides helper method for these common bioinformatics use cases.
+Nextflow provides a  helper method for this common bioinformatics use case.
 The `fromFilePairs` method create a queue channel containing a named list (tuple) for every file matching a specific pattern.
-The first element of the tuple is the grouping key of the matching pair and the second element is the list of files (sorted in lexicographical order).
+The first element of the tuple is the grouping key of the matching pair, eg. sample id prefix.
+The second element is the list of files matching that grouping key pattern.

 ~~~
 filepair_ch = Channel.fromFilePairs('data/yeast/reads/*_{1,2}.fq.gz')